emenmousavi/LightCC/README.md

 # LightCC
-LightCC is a Python-based tool that validates credit card numbers.
-It also provides functionality to test payment processing and obtain details about a given credit card.

-Please be informed that this is all for educational purpose.
+LightCC is a Python-based tool that validates credit card numbers, tests payment processing, and obtains details about a given credit card.
+Please note that this tool is for educational purposes only.

 ## Requirements
 LightCC requires Python 3.x and the following Python packages: